Logo Silver Travellers

 Golf in the charming town of Annecy

 As avid golfers there is nothing more fun for us than regular golfing on other courses besides your own 'home course'.
-Every year we wait for our national airline's offers to fly cheaply to somewhere for a long weekend of golf.
-And every year it's to a...
+Every year we travel to somewhere for a long weekend of golf.
+And every year it's to a different European destination.
+Only to Annecy,...

 Skiing in La Plagne and Les Arcs